-Our Lifelong Learners program runs concurrently with our 7-week immersion program and is a viable alternative for those who want to fully immerse themselves in Middlebury’s intensive language environment for three weeks instead of seven.
+Our 3-week Lifelong Learners Program is designed for adult learners who want to fully immerse themselves in Hebrew through Middlebury’s intensive language environment.

 A Typical Day